aabuyazid/aabuyazid.github.io/_pages/about.md

 I also intend to broaden my understanding of the GPU's architecture and master how to design parallel algorithms that realizes its full potential.

-**I am open to opportunities in Computer Vision, Game Engine Development, AI Software/Algorithms, and GPU Software**
+**I am open to opportunities in Computer Vision, AI Software/Algorithms, GPU Software, and Backend Engineering**
 <!---
 I am a computer engineer capable of creating novel solutions and systems in low-level, embedded/systems software, CPU chip design, and high-level